ucl-dark/llm_debate/README.md

 ## Overview

-Code release for "Debating with More Persuasive LLMs Leads to More Truthful Answers"
+Code release for our paper [Debating with More Persuasive LLMs Leads to More Truthful Answers](https://arxiv.org/abs/2402.06782)

 ## Setup